DUKE GEOLOGICAL LABORATORY

 Extending his streak of non-compensated appearances, Charles Merguerian spoke at the Ninth Annual Long Island Geologists Conference at Stony Brook on Saturday, 20 April 2002.
 His topic was on the brittle faults of the Queens Tunnel.
 Superimposed on the granulite facies gneisses of the Queens Tunnel Complex, are a sequence of brittle faults.
 Each with its unique character, orientation, and relative age, the youngest episode of brittle faulting trends NW-SE with steep dip and show predominately strike-slip offset.
 Correlative with the famous "125th Street fault" of New York City and parallel to many faults in the NYC area, the faults define a set of fractures along which a recent (2001) earthquake has been localized.

 Hosted by our long-time friend and colleague, Dr. Gil Hanson, the conference is a mainstay for geologists and students to meet and present the results of their research on the Geology of the New York Metropolitan region.
 Click on the link above for past conference publications and the other fine programs organized by the LIG.
-An extended abstract can be found here.
+An extended abstract (Merguerian 2002b) can be found here.

 22 March 2002